AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-31-16-shades-of-gray/index.md

 description: The one where I create my first generative artwork and still refuse to use any color on my site.
 keywords: [generative art, hash art, git hash]
 categories: [node, css, math, art]
+lastUpdated: 2022-06-01
 ---

 If you've been following me long enough, you've probably noticed that my site is completely devoid of color.
-A friend even remarked that I must be allergic to it because I've managed to exterminate color from every part of my UI, save for my imagery.
+A friend even joked that I must be allergic to color because I've exterminated it from every part of my UI, except for imagery.
 Admittedly, I do enjoy working in grayscale because it allows me to focus on contrast, typography, and spacing over color, which can be overwhelming to implement.

 {% aside %}
 This is just a fancy way of saying that I'm too lazy to pick a good color palette.